cyberKev42/philosophers/README.md

 • Philosophers don’t know if another philosopher is about to die.
 • No need to say that philosophers should avoid dying!

 • My program should take the following arguments:
 &emsp;number_of_philosophers time_to_die time_to_eat time_to_sleep [number_of_times_each_philosopher_must_eat]
-&emsp;◦ number_of_philosophers: The number of philosophers and also the number &ensp;&emsp;of forks.
+&emsp;◦ number_of_philosophers: The number of philosophers and also the number
+&ensp;&emsp;of forks.
-&emsp;◦ time_to_die (in milliseconds): If a philosopher didn’t start eating time_to_die &ensp;&emsp;milliseconds since the beginning of their last meal or the beginning of the sim- &ensp;&emsp;ulation, they die.
+&emsp;◦ time_to_die (in milliseconds): If a philosopher didn’t start eating time_to_die
+&ensp;&emsp;milliseconds since the beginning of their last meal or the beginning of the
+&ensp;&emsp;simulation, they die.
 &emsp;◦ time_to_eat (in milliseconds): The time it takes for a philosopher to eat.
 &ensp;&emsp;During that time, they will need to hold two forks.
 &emsp;◦ time_to_sleep (in milliseconds): The time a philosopher will spend sleeping.
-&emsp;◦ number_of_times_each_philosopher_must_eat (optional argument): If all &ensp;&emsp;philosophers have eaten at least number_of_times_each_philosopher_must_eat &ensp;&emsp;times, the simulation stops.
-If not specified, the simulation stops when a &ensp;&emsp;philosopher dies.
+&emsp;◦ number_of_times_each_philosopher_must_eat (optional argument): If all
+&ensp;&emsp;philosophers have eaten at least number_of_times_each_philosopher_must_eat
+&ensp;&emsp;times, the simulation stops.
+If not specified, the simulation stops when a
+&ensp;&emsp;philosopher dies.
 • Each philosopher has a number ranging from 1 to number_of_philosophers.
 • Philosopher number 1 sits next to philosopher number number_of_philosophers.
-&emsp;Any other philosopher number N sits between philosopher number N - 1 and philoso- &emsp;pher number N + 1.
+&emsp;Any other philosopher number N sits between philosopher number N - 1 and philoso-
+&emsp;pher number N + 1.

 This is an example with the following input"./philo 6 410 200 200 3
 ![push_swap](https://github.com/cyberKev42/philosophers/blob/main/philosophers_cycle.png)